-The Unit wanted to bring about innovative practice through adoption of Evidence Based Practice in order to improve patients outcome.
+The team members of the Unit wanted to bring about innovative practice through adoption of Evidence Based Practice in order to improve patients outcomes.
 Moving from Experience Based Practice to Evidence Based Practice required a lot of planning and training empowered with a philosophy of change.